CAADO/DH-W6/notes.md

 I'm going to try to use excel for this, using the import data function to import to whole folder.
 I don't think this will work, but I think it's worth trying.

 so rather then any data, it instead gave me a spreadsheet of all my XML files.
 This isn't what I wanted, but could be useful.

+considering how well Voyant worked, I'm going to try out AntConc

+It can't process xml files, should have seen that one comming.

+next attempt: topic modeling, using the tool.